huggingface/blog/object-detection-leaderboard.md

 </center>
 </div>

-The precision-recall curve illustrates the balance between precision and recall based on different confidence levels of a detector's bounding boxes.
+The Precision-Recall curve illustrates the balance between Precision and Recall based on different confidence levels of a detector's bounding boxes.
 Each point of the plot is computed using a different confidence value.

 Let's borrow the practical example presented in the paper [A Survey on performance metrics for object-detection algorithms](https://ieeexplore.ieee.org/document/9145130) to illustrate how to compute the Average Precision plot.
 Consider a dataset of 7 images with 15 ground-truth objects of the same class, as shown in Figure 5.
 Let's consider that all boxes belong to the same class, "dog" for simplification purposes.